varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/options/composite-contracts.md

 ```

 ### Put vertical spreads
 There are two types of vertical spreads that can be made with put contracts, each with a different directional assumption.
-The put bullish credit spread assumes that the share price of the underlying asset, in this case, `XYZ`, will increase by the time of expiration.
-In contrast, the put bearish debit spread assumes that the share price of `XYZ` will decrease by the time of expiration.
+* The`bull` put credit spread assumes that the share price of the underlying asset, in this case, `XYZ`, will increase by the time of expiration.
+* In contrast, the `bear`` put debit spread assumes that the share price of `XYZ` will decrease by the time of expiration.

 When investors choose the bullish credit spread, they receive a credit upfront, which is the maximum profit.
-However, when they choose the debit spread, they will have to incur a net debit to their account.
+However, when they choose the debit spread, they incur a net debit to their account.
 The trade can become profitable over time if the directional assumption is correct.

 Generally, the profit for a put vertical spread depends on the strike prices and the cost of each leg of the composite contract ({prf:ref}`defn-PL-put-contract-vertical-spread`):